Rari-Capital/fuse-v1/README.md

 - `bug/..` prefixed indicates that it is a bug fix (low priority)
 - `hotfix/..` prefixed indicates that it is a hot fix (high priority); hotfixes are branches off of `master` and then merged back into `development` after deployment

 All prefixed branches are merged through PRs (target: `development`), preferably code reviewed and include tests.
 The CI flow runs on every change in the PR targetting `development`.
-If you make any changes to the `ABI` make sure you run the `interfaces` script.
+If you make any changes to the `ABI` make sure you run the `interfaces.sh` script.

 Work in progress PR titles are prefixed by `WIP: `.